obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 Congratulations, ride safe, and have fun!

-If you liked my terrible pictures, here's [the entire album](https://picasaweb.google.com/114793537781613459114/TU250xKickstart?authuser=0&authkey=Gv1sRgCNfes67A1oXvdg&feat=directlink)
+If you liked my terrible pictures, here's [the entire album](https://picasaweb.google.com/114793537781613459114/TU250xKickstart?authuser=0&authkey=Gv1sRgCNfes67A1oXvdg&feat=directlink).
+If you wanted to read more about the mods I've done on Tux, check out my [motorcycle projects page](/projects/motorcycle).

 ## Changelog